FederAndInk/lock_free_debug_tools_comparison/README.md

 ![how to explore results cppmem](images/cppmem/main/cppmem_graph.png)

-You could rapidly see on top informations (races, locks, ...).\
+You could rapidly see on top global information about the current possible execution (races, locks, ...).\
-Then the graph describing one possible execution.
+Then the graph describing that execution.

 - W: write
 - R: read